dockstore/dockstore-documentation/docs/dictionary.rst

 Workflow Execution Service
 --------------------------
-    A standardized API developed by :ref:`dict GA4GH` for describing a standard programmatic way to run and manage workflows.
+    A standardized :ref:`dict API` developed by :ref:`dict GA4GH` for describing a standard programmatic way to run and manage workflows.
+This standard, also known as :ref:`dict WES`, can be launched using the :ref:`dict Dockstore CLI` as described in this Dockstore blog post: <https://medium.com/dockstore/dockstore-partners-with-aws-agc-to-make-launching-workflows-quick-and-easy-7213510dabd8>

 Further reading: `<https://ga4gh.github.io/workflow-execution-service-schemas/>`_